-In this formulation, P(W|A) is the probability of a particular word sequence given acoustical observations.
+In this formulation, P(W|A) is the probability of a particular word sequence given acoustic observations.
 The goal is to find a sequence W that maximizes this probability.
 P(W) is the language model and indicates what is the prior probability of words.
 P(A) is the probability of the observed acoustic data and usually can be ignored.
 P(A|W) is the acoustic model.
 Therefore generally we can divide the problem into two separate sub-problems, namely language modeling and acoustic modeling, and solve each one independently.
-Our focus in this research will be on the acoustical modeling problem.
+Our focus in this research will be on the acoustic modeling problem.

-Acoustic Modeling in State of the Art Automatic Speech Recognizers
+Acoustic Modeling in State of the Art Systems

-In this section, we review the approach that is used to tackle the acoustic modeling problem in most state of the art Automatic Speech Recognition (ASR) systems.
+In this section, we review the most popular approach to acoustic modeling in speech recognition systems.
 The basic idea for acoustic modeling is to find a mapping between word sequences and acoustic observations.
 In early systems (Furui, 1986), each word was modeled separately.
-This approach is relatively simple and works satisfactory for small vocabulary and isolated speech recognition tasks.
+This approach is relatively simple and works satisfactory for small vocabulary and isolated word speech recognition tasks.
 However, it is not scalable to continuous large vocabulary tasks.
 The problem is related to the selected acoustic units (i.e. words).
 Since the number of words in a typical language is very large and increases over the time, modeling all words independently is not feasible.
 An alternative approach is to break down words into some finite set of units common to all possible words and then just model these units.
-People used different units such as phonemes (Lee, 1990), syllable (Ganapathiraju et al., 2001) and acoustically inspired units (Paliwal, 1990).
-Phonemes are the most popular and easiest to use units and most successful commercial systems are based on them.
+Different acoustic units such as phones (Lee, 1990), syllables (Ganapathiraju et al., 2001) and acoustically inspired units (Paliwal, 1990) have been used over the years.
+Phones are the most popular and easiest to use units.
+Most successful commercial systems are based on them.

-After selecting the type of the units (e.g. phonemes), and corresponding dictionary or lexicon that maps words into these units, we have to select a statistical (or generally a machine learning) model for these units.
+After selecting the type of the units, a lexicon is needed that maps words into these units.
+We also have to select a statistical model to be used as a model for each acoustic unit.
 Given a set of trained models and some new observations we test all models against the observations and select the model with the highest score (e.g. likelihood).
-The most successful models used in state of the art ASRs are left-to-right or Bakis hidden Markov models (HMMs) with Gaussian or mixture of Gaussians emissions (Rabiner, 1989).
-An HMM is a generalization of mixture model where latent variables are not independent of each other and are related with a Markov chain.
+The most successful models used in state of the art systems are left-to-right HMMs with mixtures of Gaussians used to model emission probabilities (Rabiner, 1989).
+An HMM is a generalization of a mixture model where latent variables are not independent of each other and are related with a Markov chain.
 This makes them particularly attractive to model sequential observations.
-Most systems use a simple HMM with some predetermined number of states (e.g. 3) for all units and also with some predetermined number of mixture components per state.
+Most systems use a simple HMM with some predetermined number of states (e.g., 3) for all units.
+A predetermined number of mixture components per state, often ranging from 16 to 128 depending on the application, are employed.

-State of the art speech recognizers usually use some form of context dependent unit instead of simple context independent units.
+State of the art speech recognizers usually use some form of context-dependent unit instead of simple context-independent units.
 For example, phoneme-based systems usually have 42 context-independent phonemes.
 In order to improve the quality of models we can incorporate the left and right context and define context-dependent units (e.g. triphones).
 However, the number of units grows exponentially with increasing the depth of the context.
 For example, number of possible triphones are 42x42x42 = 74,088.
-This means training context dependent models faces a serious data sparsity problem.
-In any practical situation, many models will never have any observation and many more will have just a few examples and therefore estimated parameters will have large variances.
+This means training context-dependent models faces a serious data sparsity problem.
+In any practical situation, many models will never have any observations associated with them and many more will have just a few examples.
+Therefore estimated parameters will have large variances, and sophisticated parameter sharing techniques must be employed (ref, XXXX).